phineapuuu/testmd/README.md

 > This bot is a Multi-Purpose Discord Bot and also a easy to use and a Customizable Language!

-Atlanta is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) and [Mongoose](https://mongoosejs.com/docs/api.html) by [Androz2091](https://github.com/Androz2091).
-Feel free to add a star ⭐ to the repository to promote the project!
+Spectrum is a Multi purpose Bot with almost 120+ Commands in Different Categories!
+You can also Set your own prefix, Choose your own Language, and Disable/Enable Commands of your choice!
+Feel free to join in our [Support Server](https://discord.gg/MEvXFCRC9V) You can also get things by voting us here!

 ## Features

-### Complete Bot
+### Multi Purpose Bot

-Atlanta offers (non-exhaustive list):
+Spectrum offers (non-exhaustive list):
 *   ✉️ Support for commands in direct messages
 *   🇫🇷 Support for translations (illimited languages)
 *   ⚙️ Guild configuration (prefix, ignored channels, etc...)
 *   😀 Commands made pleasant thanks to the many emojis
-*   🗳️ Support for Discordbots.org votes with rewards
+*   🗳️ Website on his own!
+(Still on Developmenet)

-Atlanta also adds **a new mention** like @everyone and @here, the `@someone`, which allows you to pick a random member of the server!
+Spectrum also adds **a new mention** like @everyone and @here, the `@someone`, which allows you to pick a random member of the server!

 ### Many commands

-Atlanta has a lot of features, with **7 main categories**:
+Spectrum has a lot of features, with **7 main categories**:

 *   👩‍💼 **Administration**: `slowmode`, `welcome`, `addcommand`, `automod`, `backup` and **11** more!
 *   🚓 **Moderation**: `see-warns`, `setlogs`, `checkinvites`, `poll`, and **6** more!